Great Expectations: President-Elect Obama’s Environmental and Energy PoliciesBy Jeff Kray and Brad Marten

 Water rights are primarily state-created property rights and allocation is primarily decided at the state, not federal, level.
 There are no indications from the Obama platform that show a shift towards seeking increased federal involvement in regulating water law.
 However, the Federal Bureau of Reclamation is a major water provider and the federal government plays a significant role in managing water resources.
 President-elect Obama has opposed water transfers from his Great Lakes home territory, and encouraged water conservation in the American West.

 Congress recently passed the Great Lakes-St. Lawrence River Basin Water Resources Compact.
 Co-sponsored by Obama, the Compact is a multistate agreement governing the use and allocation of water from the Great Lakes.
 Regions within the Great Lakes watershed will have use-rights; regions outside of the designated watershed will have to meet strict state standards in order to access Great Lakes water.
 The Great Lakes also stand to benefit from Obama’s pledge of $5 billion in new funds to protect and restore the water bodies, including efforts to repair sewage treatment facilities that discharge into the lakes, toxics cleanup, and wetland restoration.
 He has also expressed a “zero tolerance” policy for invasive species in the Great Lakes.
 Key to this policy will be decisions regarding ballast water and vessel discharges, an issue that proved nationally contentious earlier this year with EPA’s proposed NPDES permits for recreational and commercial vessel discharges.
 Under the new administration, the push for requiring permits is likely to continue.
-For more information on the proposed vessel discharge permits, see A. Moir, Battle of the Bilge: EPA Issues Draft NPDES Permits for Incidental Boat Discharges, Marten Law Group Environmental News (July 16, 2008).
+For more information on the proposed vessel discharge permits, see Battle of the Bilge: EPA Issues Draft NPDES Permits for Incidental Boat Discharges, Marten Law Group Environmental News (July 16, 2008).

 Noting the American West’s “serious water crisis,” Obama promised to promote improved technology for water conservation and efficiency, wastewater treatment, and voluntary water banks.
 Those efforts could include regulations affecting water use in appliances and incentives to shift from irrigated lawns to “water smart” landscapes, information, training, and economic assistance to farms and businesses that will need to shift to more efficient water practices, and assistance to help businesses and homeowners audit their water use and find ways to reduce use.
 The new administration’s water conservation plans could take the form of constructing new water storage, such as reservoirs or underground aquifer storage and recovery, but that remains to be seen.